sunfounder/ultimate-sensor-kit/docs/source/iot_project/08-iot_Bluetooth_lock_controller.rst

 The system uses a JDY-31 Bluetooth module to receive these messages and instructs an Arduino Uno board to adjust the servo motor's angle accordingly.
 The servo transitions to a "locked" position upon receiving the '1' message and to an "unlocked" position upon receipt of the '0' message.

-The Android application will be constructed utilizing a complimentary web-based platform known as MIT App Inventor.
+This Android application will be constructed utilizing a complimentary web-based platform known as |link_appinventor|.
 The project presents an excellent opportunity to gain familiarity with the interfacing of an Arduino with a smartphone.

 1. Build the Cirduit